Protein: Plant-Based vs. Whey: Which One is Best for You?

 While whey protein can provide many potential benefits, there are also some potential downsides to consider.
 Here are some of the factors you might need to bear in mind:

-• Moderation: As with everything, too much of a good thing can be bad.
-Consuming excessive amounts of whey protein can lead to kidney problems and nutrient imbalances.
+- Moderation: Excessive whey protein intake can lead to kidney problems and nutrient imbalances.

 The importance of amino acid profiles and protein quality